 The penguins aren’t around all year, so if you are visiting from mid-February to mid-April, you’re most likely out of luck.
-You can contact them for a special tour during the winter months, which will allow you to still support the cause and conservation efforts, but you might not see penguins.
+You can contact them for a special tour during the winter months, which will allow you to support the cause and conservation efforts still, but you might not see penguins.

 On this Ecotour the Penguins Come First

-It is important to note that this is not “a penguin parade,” all tours are conducted so the penguins come first, you must adhere to all safety guidelines, which includes no flash photography, keeping a safe distance, staying quiet, walking at night with no lights, following your certified guide, and in general not being an ass.
+It is important to note that this is not “a penguin parade,” all tours prioritize the penguins’ health and safety.
+You must adhere to all safety guidelines, which include no flash photography, keeping a safe distance, staying quiet, walking at night with no lights, following your certified guide, and in general, not being an ass.
 These tours are available to help conservation, not for your pleasure or just to see cute little penguins.
 So, set your expectations and make sure you are viewing wildlife for the right reasons, or just stay at home and watch some penguins on TV.

 Booking And Penguin Tour Options

 Pohatu Penguins and the Helps family offer several tours to learn about and see the penguins.
 The knowledgable staff is always observing and collecting data.
 It is interesting to see what information they collect and why it is important.
 On some of the tours, such as the Evening Penguin Tour or the longer Nature Tour, you might lend your hand in data collection for some first-hand experience!
 There are four penguin tours, ranging from evening tours to see the active penguins coming ashore, to nature tours during the day, kayaking, and for those the true penguin fanatics an overnight stay.